NjabuloBhendane/CDV01_Career_Goals_Reflection_BHENJA586_PTO2403_Group-B_-NjabuloBhendane_CDV01/README.md

 ### Personal Information

-- **Name:**
+- **Name:** Njabulo Bhendane
-- **Date:**
+- **Date:** 17 May 2024
-- **Current Role/Position:**
+- **Current Role/Position:** Client service consultant
-- **Field of Interest:**
+- **Field of Interest:** Mobile app development

 ### Part 1: Self-Assessment Reflection

 1. **Skills Analysis**:

     - List your current skills and areas of expertise.
+Communication skills, Creativive.
+I believe I have a good grasp of HTMl and CSS
     - Identify skills you need to develop or improve.
+Stress management, task management
 2. **Interests and Values**:

     - Describe your key interests related to your career.
+Self managed, collaborating and problem solving
     - What values are important to you in a work environment?
+Accountability, team work, support

 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

     - List the industries or roles you have researched.
+Full stack developer, Mobile app developer, Web developer, video game developer
     - Note any particular areas that piqued your interest.
+App development
 2. **Alignment with Personal Profile**:

     - Reflect on how these industries/roles align with your skills, interests, and values.
+The roles allow for creativity, collaboration and constant learaning.
+Each person in the team is accountable for delivering detailed oriented work

     - Identify any gaps or areas for further exploration.
+Learning other coding languages and Framwork like React and Python

 ### Part 3: SMART Career Goals

 1. **Short-term Goals** (Next 1-2 years):

     - List your specific, measurable, achievable, relevant, and time-bound goals.
+1. Complete coding course, Learn more about different industries and opportunities of interest to dwell in and grow in.
+2. Learn more coding languages and frameworks
     - Explain the rationale behind each goal.
 2. **Long-term Goals** (3-5 years and beyond):

     - Outline your long-term career aspirations.
+Heading or managing a team withing the department I am in
     - Describe how these align with your interests and skills.
+Being able to lead a lead a creative, innovative team that constantly challenges each other to do and be better.

 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

     - Detail specific actions or steps needed to achieve each short-term goal.
+Start by building my portfolio with independent projects that I will do. engage in community forums and meetings to learn from others in the same position as me and those who have much more experience.
     - Include any resources or support required.
+Coaching one on ones to help navigate the industry
 2. **Preparation for Long-term Goals**:

     - Describe the preparations or groundwork necessary for your long-term aspirations.
+Once I have established a firm position within  the field I will be able to gauge what opportunities are available to further grow the poject, team or organization
     - Consider additional skills, experiences, or qualifications needed.
+Study to be a full stack developer and a software engineer

 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

     - Identify potential obstacles or challenges in reaching your goals.
+Procrastination, time management , imposter syndrome
     - Consider strategies to overcome these challenges.
+Constant practice and active learning, highlighting aspects that require further revision
 2. **Opportunities for Growth**:

     - Highlight any opportunities you can leverage for career growth.
+Curiosity to learn more about the industry, practises and Local community.
+Attending networking events at codespace and locally,, joining forums to keep updated with what is going on in the field of programming
     - Include networking, mentorship, or educational opportunities.

 ### Submission